Joshua Matlou

-Leswafo Joshua Matlou is a South African politician who has represented the African National Congress (ANC) in the Limpopo Provincial Legislature since 2019.
+Leswafo Joshua Matlou (born 21 December 1971) is a South African politician who has represented the African National Congress (ANC) in the Limpopo Provincial Legislature since 2019.
 He was formerly the Mayor of Mopani District Municipality from 2009 until 2014, when the ANC asked him to resign.
 He also served as the chairperson of the ANC's influential Mopani branch from 2009 to 2013 and before that was the Provincial Chairperson of the ANC Youth League in Limpopo.

 ANC Youth League

 Matlou rose to prominence as the Provincial Chairperson of the Limpopo branch of the ANC Youth League (ANCYL).
 He was elected to that position in 2006 alongside ANCYL Provincial Secretary Julius Malema.
 Matlou and Malema were still working alongside each other in 2008, when Matlou supported Malema's successful bid to be elected President of the national ANCYL.
 He became known as a close ally and friend of Malema and of Cassel Mathale, who was from Mopani and who was elected ANC Provincial Chairperson in 2008.